-4. Official Academic Transcripts
+5. Official Academic Transcripts

-Candidates who are graduates from U.S. institutions must submit an official written or electronic copy of their transcripts.
-LFGSM requires official transcripts or proof of an earned undergraduate or graduate degree from an institution accredited by a U.S. regional accrediting agency.
+Candidates who are graduates of U.S. institutions must submit an official written or electronic copy of their transcripts.
+LFGSM requires official transcripts or proof of an earned undergraduate or graduate degree from an institution accredited by a U.S. accrediting agency.